ccc-certifier-framework/certifier-framework-for-confidential-computing/sample_apps/simple_app_under_sev/instructions.md

 you need only run subcommands that cause a change in the files;
 for example, if you change the policy, you need only run "prepare-test.sh make-policy" before running the tests.
-You must run the tests as rootudp
+You must run the tests as root.

 To run the tests
   echo "  ./run-test.sh fresh"